laurilehmijoki/configure-s3-website/README.md

 Configure an AWS S3 bucket to function as a website.
 Easily from the command-line interface.

-The Ruby gem `configure-s3-website` can configure an S3 bucket to function as a website.
 The bucket may or may not exist.
 If the bucket does not exist, `configure-s3-website` will create it.

 ## Install